debasishparida2007-collab/train-reservation-system/README.md

 Attempted to book a ticket using a non-existent Train ID to check that the InvalidBookingException correctly displayed an error message without crashing the program.

-(Simulation) Attempted to book more seats than available on a specific train to ensure the system rejected the booking due to insufficient capacity.
+Attempted to book more seats than available on a specific train to ensure the system rejected the booking due to insufficient capacity.

 Closed the program and re-opened it to ensure train capacities and ticket histories were populated properly from the file storage.